cesarParra/lwc-signals/README.md

 > code you can either modify the resulting JS code, or you can grab the Typescript files from the `src` folder
 > and set up your project to compile them.

+## Examples

+To see a live example, clone this repository, create a scratch org and push the code to it.

+The org comes with a pre-built Experience Site that contains the examples.

+Go to:

+- Setup
+- All Sites
+- Locate the `examples` site
+- Click on `Builder`
+- Publish the site

+You can then access the examples by going to the URL of the site.

 # Usage

 ## Introduction